ABOUT MT ZION AME CHURCH

 Rev. Gerald.
 DeVan (2007-2009) served for two years.

-On May 8, 2010, she hosted the “Commemoration of the School Segregation Fight in Tredyffrin and Easttown Townships in Chester County, Pa, 1932-1934” (aka “The Berwyn Case”) in honor of the local African American families (some of whom were church members) who stood-up for their children and regularly met at our church.
+On May 8, 2010, she hosted the “Commemoration of the School Segregation Fight in Tredyffrin and Easttown Townships in Chester County, Pa, 1932-1934” (aka “The Berwyn School Fight”) in honor of the local African American families (some of whom were church members) who stood-up for their children and regularly met at our church.
 During this program, Pennsylvania State Senator Andrew E. Dinniman presented the church with a Citation on behalf of the Pennsylvania State Senate to honor the Commemoration.
+The daughter of the lead attorney for the African American families, Dr. Rae Alexander-Minter, reflected on her father, Raymond Pace Alexander and her mother, also an

-Spring 2012, the church honored our seniors age 80 and above with a banquet.
-They were V. Dessie Vause, Isaac Dennis, Juanita Smith, Estelle Burton, Daisy Long, Harry Wright, Pandora Williams and George Rogers.
+Spring 2012, the church honored our seniors aged 80 and above with a banquet.
+They were V. Dessie Vause, Isaac Dennis, Juanita Smith, Estelle Burton, Daisy Long, Harry Wright, Pandora Williams, and George Rogers.

 September 22, 2012.
 Another milestone for Mt.
 Zion was being the second church and cemetery featured in the 10-year history of the Tredyffrin Historic Preservation Trust’s (THPT) Annual Historic House Tour.
 The THPT is a local organization that preserves and protects historic and cultural resources in the township.